Thursday, September 13, 2007

-Hello, Wilbur Hucks here on this whatchamadiddly Bailey started.
-She's typing this for me 'cause I can't type or spell a lick.
-If you want to know something about me, I'm 77.
-Let's just get that out of the way right now, and don't say you weren't curious.
+Carla's typing this for me 'cause I can't type or spell a lick.
+If you want to know how old I am now, it's 78.
+Let's just get that out of the way, and don't say you weren't curious.
 Been married for as long as I remember and survived it.
 So far.
-Also survived a war and more recently, heart surgery.
+Also survived a war and just last year, heart surgery.
 Got the scar to prove it--the surgery, I mean--and it's a mighty fine one.
 More on that another day.

 Might as well say something right up front.
-As you know, Bailey's reason for starting this thing is to make visitors to Kanner Lake feel welcome.
-That's fine I guess, but don't expect me to be all-out friendly to everybody.
+As you know, Bailey's reason for starting this blog last year was to make visitors to Kanner Lake feel welcome.
+That's fine I guess, and a lot of you are good folks and have even stopped in to see us.
+But don't expect me to be all-out friendly to everybody.
 Figure you better know what you're stepping into if you're gonna drive all this way to see the town.
 For every saint like Bailey you've got one of me.
 Come if you like.
 Take us as we are.
 We were here first.
-[Bailey: Don't believe half of Wilbur's bluster, he's a sweetheart underneath it all.]

-Bailey wants me to tell you about the goings-on hereabouts, like the hunting, fishing and hiking.
+Bailey suggested I tell you about the goings-on hereabouts, like the hunting, fishing and hiking.
 As the best fly fisher in Idaho, I expect she's got the right man for the job.
 We got fish in Kanner Lake so big you can ride 'em like a horse.
 For hunters, we got elk, white-tail and mule deer thicker than fleas on a dog's back.
 We also got ducks, geese, wild turkeys, and bear.